Amey-1511/Elevator-Controller-System/README.md

 # Elevator-Controller-System

-Elevator Controller System (Digital Electronics)
+## Overview

-This project implements an Elevator Controller System using digital electronics principles.
-The system simulates the operation of a multi-floor elevator by processing floor requests, determining the direction of movement, and controlling elevator actions such as moving up, moving down, and stopping at requested floors.
+The Elevator Controller System is a digital electronics project that simulates the operation of a multi-floor elevator.
+The system processes floor requests, determines the direction of travel, and controls elevator movements and stops efficiently.

-The design is based on fundamental digital logic components including finite state machines (FSMs), counters, multiplexers, encoders/decoders, and combinational/sequential logic circuits.
-The controller efficiently handles multiple floor requests while ensuring correct elevator operation and state transitions.
+The project is designed using fundamental digital electronics concepts such as finite state machines (FSMs), counters, multiplexers, encoders/decoders, and combinational and sequential logic circuits.
+It demonstrates how digital systems can be used to automate real-world control applications.

-Key Features
+## Features

-Multi-floor elevator simulation
-Floor request handling and prioritization
+* Supports multiple floor requests
-Automatic direction control (Up/Down)
+* Automatic up/down direction control
-Floor position tracking
+* Floor position tracking
+* Elevator stop management
-Door open/close control logic
+* Door open and close control logic
-FSM-based control architecture
+* FSM-based controller design
-Modular and scalable digital design
+* Modular and scalable architecture

-Technologies Used
+## Components Used

-Digital Logic Design
+* Logic Gates
+* Flip-Flops
+* Counters
+* Multiplexers
+* Encoders/Decoders
-Finite State Machines (FSM)
+* Finite State Machines (FSM)
-Verilog/VHDL (if applicable)
-Logic Simulation Tools (e.g., ModelSim, Logisim, Vivado) Applications

-This project demonstrates the practical application of digital electronics concepts in real-world automation and embedded control systems, making it a valuable educational project for understanding sequential circuit design and controller implementation.
+## Working

+1. Users select the desired floor using input buttons.
+2. The controller receives and stores the request.
+3. Based on the current floor and requested floor, the system determines the travel direction.
+4. The elevator moves to the requested floor and stops.
+5. The door opens for a predefined time and then closes.
+6. The controller checks for any pending requests and repeats the process.

+## Applications

+* Elevator automation systems
+* Embedded control systems
+* Digital electronics education and training
+* FSM and sequential circuit design demonstrations

+## Learning Outcomes

+* Understanding finite state machine design
+* Implementing sequential logic circuits
+* Designing real-time control systems
+* Applying digital electronics concepts to practical applications

+## Author

+Amey Chauhan